Jacques-Alain Miller

 Jacques-Alain Miller (/fr/; born 14 February 1944) is a psychoanalyst and writer.
-He is one of the founding members of the École de la Cause freudienne (School of the Freudian Cause) and the World Association of Psychoanalysis which he presided from 1992 to 2002.
-He is the sole editor of the books of The Seminars of Jacques Lacan.
+A former student of Jacques Lacan as well as his son-in-law, Miller is one of the founding members of the École de la Cause freudienne (School of the Freudian Cause) and the World Association of Psychoanalysis, the latter of which he presided over from 1992 to 2002.
+He is the sole editor of the books in The Seminar of Jacques Lacan series.

 Life and career

 1960s

 In 1962, Miller entered the École Normale Supérieure (ENS), where he studied with Louis Althusser.
 His fellow students included Étienne Balibar, Pierre Macherey, François Regnault, Robert Linart, and Jean-Claude Milner.
 At the ENS he attended the seminars of Roland Barthes, the "first writer with whom I had a close friendship".
 At this time he also met the young Jacques Derrida, who was lecturing at the Sorbonne.

 In 1963, Althusser assigned Miller the task of reading "all of Lacan".
-The following year, Jacques Lacan was appointed lecturer at the École Pratique des Hautes Etudes and transferred his Seminar to the ENS.
+The following year, Jacques Lacan was appointed lecturer at the École Pratique des Hautes Études and transferred his Seminar to the ENS.
 Over the summer break of 1964, Lacan invited Miller to his country house, La Prévôté in Guitrancourt, where Miller read the transcriptions of Lacan's early seminars.
 During a later stay at Guitrancourt, Miller began a relationship with Judith Lacan, Lacan's daughter, whom he married in 1966.
 In the same year, Miller composed the index of concepts and the commentary on the graphs in Lacan's landmark book Écrits and founded Cahiers pour l'Analyse, a seminal publication whose editorial board included Alain Grosrichard, Regnault, Milner, and, later, Alain Badiou.

 Miller's written texts from this early period are published in the Gallimard collection Un début dans la vie (2002), which includes his interview with Jean-Paul Sartre and an influential essay he presented at Lacan's Seminar of 24 February 1965, "Suture: Elements of the Logic of the Signifier".